 A large 3D bug cut into segments and placed on the wall.
 It was illuminated by projections of insects and bugs.

-As the participants exited the underground, they saw the two signs below
+As the participants exited the underground, they saw these two signs.

 Underneath this sign was a jar of identities that participants picked their new identity out of.